Badgers, bobcats, and bears oh my! Yes, you will see all of these animals and many more.

 The organization’s clinic, animal sanctuary, and education center are located on 24 acres of land adjacent to the wild and scenic section of Oregon’s famous Rogue River.
 Animals treated at Wildlife Images have included everything from baby squirrels and badgers to American bald eagles.

 Things to Know About Your Visit to Wildlife Images

 There are two ways to experience Wildlife Images!
 You can reserve a guided tour with our knowledgeable docents or explore the park at your own pace by visiting us on a self-guided tour.
 Hours and availability of both guided and self-self guided tours vary widely by season and day.
 We recommend calling 541-476-0222.
-Guided tours last approximately 1.5 hours with a casual pace over gentle terrain.
-Tours are offered several times a day, but tend to fill up quickly, particularly during the summer months, so be sure to book early.
+Guided tours last approximately 1.5 hours at a casual pace over gentle terrain.
+Tours are offered several times a day but tend to fill up quickly, particularly during the summer months, so be sure to book early.

 - For those with mobility issues or children, we do have wheelchairs, golf carts and strollers available to rent for an additional fee.
 These items are subject to availability.

 - We ask that food or drink is not brought along on tour.
 Bottled water is permitted.

 - For the safety of our wildlife residents, no pets are allowed at the facility or on the tour.
 For those individuals visiting with certified service animals, please call our facility for a special accommodations request.
 We are happy to accommodate you to the best of our abilities.